aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Workshop Topics

 - Deploying and Exploring Rancher on AWS
-- Deploying Longhorn and NeuVector using the Rancher Multi-Cluster Manager
+- Deploying Longhorn, NeuVector, and Monitoring using the Rancher Multi-Cluster Manager
 - Creating a EC2 RKE2 Cluster using the Rancher Multi-Cluster Manager
 - Creating a EKS Cluster using AWS Cloud9 and `eksctl`
 - Importing a EKS Cluster using the Rancher Multi-Cluster Manager